PeoplePlusAI/AI-Experiments/docs/README.md

 ## Stay Connected

 Join our discussions or ask questions by creating an issue.
-For direct communication, email us at [contact@peopleplus.ai](mailto:contact@peopleplus.ai).

 ## License